kobayasy/pSync/src/README.txt

 ---

 Usage:
-1. Do the following to show usage.
+1. To show the usage instructions, run the following command.
 ---
 psync --help
 ---
-2. For example, when synchronizing with guest@example.com .
+2. For example, to synchronise with guest@example.com .
 ---
 psync guest@example.com
 ---